-Note: If the display indicates a velocity of sound other than 1532 m/sec, then the default value was previously changed by an operator.
+NOTE: If the display indicates that the default instrument is "Pachymeter" then the factory default value was previously changed by an operator.

-3. Press "ENTER" if you wish to accept the velocity of sound that is currently being displayed.
-To change the velocity of sound, use the numeric keypad to select a new number, and then press the "ENTER" key to confirm the new number.
+3. Press "ENTER" if you wish to accept the default instrument that is currently being displayed.
+To change this parameter, use the "SELECT" key to switch to the other instrument and then press "ENTER".
 The display will advance to the next configurable parameter.

 4. You may now configure the remaining parameters in a manner similar to step 3.
-Configuration values for any non-numerical parameters can be obtained by pressing the "SELECT" key.
+Any parameters that require a numerical value can be entered by using the numeric keypad.
 Always remember to confirm a new parameter value by pressing the "ENTER" key.

-The following table is a list of all A-Scan configurable parameters and their default values.
+Table 1 (on the next page) is a list of all configurable A-Scan parameters and their default values.
 These parameters are listed in the order that they appear during the A-Scan setup procedure.